History of Sri Lanka: Kingdom Of Yapahuwa

+After that his brother King Buwanekabahu I became the king.
+King Buwanekabahu went on to establish Yapahuwa as his kingdom.The palace and fortress here were built by King Buvanekabahu I in the year 1273.Following the death of King Buvenakabahu in 1284, the Pandyans of South India invaded Sri Lanka once again, and succeeded in capturing Sacred Tooth Relic.
+Following its capture, Yapahuwa was largely abandoned and inhabited by Buddhist monks and religious ascetics.

 Kingdom of Gampola

 It was established by king Buwanekabahu IV, he is said to be the son of Sawulu Vijayabahu.
 During this time, a Muslim traveller and geographer named Ibn Battuta came to Sri Lanka and wrote a book about it.
 The Gadaladeniya Viharaya is the main building made in the Gampola Kingdom period.
 The Lankatilaka Viharaya is also a main building built in Gampola.

 Kingdom of Kotte

 After winning the battle, Parakramabahu VI sent an officer named Alagakkonar to check the new kingdom of Kotte.

 Kingdom of Sitawaka

 The kingdom of Sithawaka lasted for a short span of time during the Portuguese era.

 Vannimai

 Vannimai, also called Vanni Nadu, were feudal land divisions ruled by Vanniar chiefs south of the Jaffna peninsula in northern Sri Lanka.
 Pandara Vanniyan allied with the Kandy Nayakars led a rebellion against the British and Dutch colonial powers in Sri Lanka in 1802.
 He was able to liberate Mullaitivu and other parts of northern Vanni from Dutch rule.
 In 1803, Pandara Vanniyan was defeated by the British and Vanni came under British rule.